What's in tobacco

-If you smoke, your goal is to quit smoking.
-The benefits of quitting happen right away and continue many years later:
+If you smoke, your goal is to quit.
+The benefits of quitting happen right away and last for many years.

-8 hours: The carbon monoxide level in your blood drops to normal and the oxygen level in your blood increases to normal.
+- 8 hours: The carbon monoxide level in your blood drops to normal.
+The oxygen level in your blood increases to normal.

-5 - 10 years: Pre-cancerous cells are replaced with normal cells.
+- 5 - 10 years: Normal cells replace pre-cancerous cells.

 Other benefits of quitting smoking

-You will be free from the hassle, mess and control of the smoking habit.
+- You will be free from the control of the smoking habit.